comunica/Article-ISWC2018-Resource/content/comparison-tpf-client.md

 C2 and C3 are shown separately because of their higher evaluation times.
 </figcaption>
 </figure>

+{:.comment data-author="MVS"}
+Like we discussed, needs same-algorithm results as well and clearly explain this.

 The results from [](#performance-average) show that Comunica is able to achieve similar, and in most cases even better performance than the TPF client.